Overview of Public Health Act

 Inquiry commissioners and health officers may obtain the assistance of peace officers to obtain compliance from individuals (i.e. enforcing an order, carrying out an inspection).

-To maintain confidentiality of personal information, individuals that have access sensitive information are not allowed to disclose it other unless they have the legislative authority to do so (e.g. to other health care providers for the purpose of tracing contacts of infected persons).
+To maintain confidentiality of personal information, individuals that have access to sensitive information are not allowed to disclose it to others unless they have the legislative authority to do so (e.g. to other health care providers for the purpose of tracing contacts of infected persons).
 This will help ensure that people trust that their information will remain confidential so that they do not hesitate to see health care workers, while allowing for the information to be used for health protection and improvement purposes.

 Health officers, medical practitioners, commissioners and employers of individuals that perform duties under the Act are immune from litigation if they did not act in bad faith.
 The personal and financial interests of a person who assists public health officials in carrying out their duties under the Act are also protected against adverse actions such as intimidation or financial penalty.
 These provisions ensure that individuals who assist in the administration of the Act or perform their duties under Act are not prevented from acting out of fear of retaliation.